Sunday, 7 February 2010

 Plumbing and pruning.

 Today we will reflect on the joys of the aforementioned items.

 I hate plumbing: cold, greasy, back aching, infuriating, not that I really do plumbing as such, and I totally admire anyone who can.

-It was beyond us so I called in a friend.
+As it was beyond us, I called in a friend.

 Pruning is fabulous.
 Up and away with the birds, moments of adrenalin terror as the badly placed ladder wobbles; thinning out the dead wood and cutting away branches reaching for the sky.
-Every time you learns a bit more — it is a good idea to wear gloves, go on . . . cut that really big branch, shape, bring air in, tangle of useless twigs out . . . done the pears, now for the huge almond tree.
+Every time you learn a bit more — it is a good idea to wear gloves, go on . . . cut that really big branch, shape, bring air in, tangle of useless twigs out.
+The pears are done, now for the huge almond tree.
 Free therapy.